ranaroussi/yfinance/documents/TestPlan.md

 | Xiyuan Shen         | Test 3 report sheet and software fixing for it | March 28, 2021      |
 | Wilson Quon         | Test 4 report sheet and software fixing for it | March 28, 2021      |
 | Qian Yu             | Test 5 report sheet and software fixing for it | March 28, 2021      |

+## Software Fixing

+We did not find any github PRs that implements a solution to the problem identifies by our tests

+#### Quick Fix?
+Issue #1:
+Issue #2:
+Issue #3:
+Issue #4: